MazinLab/gen3-vivado-top/README.md

 7. `make cleanall` will nuke all of your projects
 8. `make all` (the default target) will build project, bitstream and hwh

-When using a non-defualt project name or design, make sure you pass the PROJECT_NAME directive to make
+When using a non-defualt project name or design, make sure you pass the appropriate directives to make or set them as environment variables.

 ## Potentially timesaving TCL commands